open-education-api/open-education-api.github.io/technical/data-minimisation.md

 Example 1: Use of the `fields` query parameter to minimize data fields
 Example 2: Use of the `fields` query parameter to receive only required fields
 Example 3: Use of the `fields` query parameter together with `expand`

-A server can indicate the supports and use of the `fields` paramter via the service endpoint.
-If and endpoint does not support the `fields` parameter and a request is made using the `fields` query parameter the server will return an error message.

 ## Example 1: Use of the fields query parameter to minimize data fields